dleather/QuadraticKalman.jl/README.md

 - Automatically reparametrizes model parameters to ensure positive-definiteness of covariance matrices in an unconstrained parameter space.
-- 8.8x faster than R code in the same example.
+- Benchmarking results show an improvement in speed of 9.7x - 62x faster than R code depending on the dimensionality of the problem.
 - Numerically stable implementation.
 - TODO: Add support for state-dependent measurement noise.